Profile image for Andrew Shaw

 Presenter, Executive

 Andrew Shaw began his television career in the late 1970s, as a children's television host.
-After time as a producer and director, he now works as Head of Commissioning, Production and Acquisitions at Television New Zealand.
+After time as a producer and director, he later became Head of Commissioning, Production and Acquisitions at Television New Zealand.

 In 1996 Shaw became Head of Programming for both TVNZ channels.
 The following year the job expanded to include acquiring programmes from overseas.